lucaslouca/database-comparison/README.md

 ###What is this?
-A small tool that illustrates how to compare different database tables using a pre-defined mapping
+A small tool that illustrates how to compare different database tables using a pre-defined mapping.

 Well, as a software engineer in a big ol' company with a non engineering focus, you are probably familiar with the situation where regression tests are being performed manually.
 This is due to the fact that many of the so called test managers come from a non technical background and are not willing to